openxla/stablehlo/rfcs/20240312-standardize-customcallop.md

 provides more stable serialization of `custom_call` metadata, a feature that is desired by frameworks and compilers.
 Standardizing this feature to StableHLO will benefit the entire ecosystem.
+Note: `backend_config` will continue to accept strings as before.

 Open tickets for this request: [#637](https://github.com/openxla/stablehlo/issues/637), [#741](https://github.com/openxla/stablehlo/issues/741)